xenoncolt/JellyFlixCustomCSS/README.md

 # JellyFlix Custom CSS
 ### The main custom css for [JellyFlix](https://stream.jellyflix.ga) streaming service.
-Full custom css import link given here bellow.
+Full custom css import link given here below.

 To use the JellySkin theme copy the line below into "Dashboard -> General -> Custom CSS" and click save, it will apply immediately server-wide to all users on top of any theme they may be using.
 To remove the theme, clear the "Custom CSS" field and then click save. <br> Note: If it is not working create a issue with details [here](https://github.com/xenoncolt/JellyFlixCustomCSS/issues).